How to Run Effective Remote & Virtual Sales Presentations

 It’s critical to ensure you practice and master your video calling platform before using it for the first time – figure out what all of the buttons and options do.

-You need to master elements such as chat functions, sharing files, screen sharing, and muting and unmuting yourself.
+You must master elements such as chat functions, sharing files, screen sharing, and muting and unmuting yourself.
 Also, learn how to assign a different host or co-host, record or stop recording, and change your mic and video inputs.

-However, unfortunately with you being the service provider, you’ll need to use whatever platform your customer or prospect wants to use- so you need to be prepared.
+Unfortunately, as you are the service provider, you’ll need to use whatever platform your customer or prospect wants, so you must be prepared.

-Besides mastering the platform, you’ll be using – you also need to make sure you have a stable and robust internet connection (ideally hardwired), great sound and decent lighting.
+Besides mastering the platform you’ll be using, you must also ensure you have a stable and robust internet connection (ideally hardwired), great sound, and decent lighting.

 2. Do your research

 At the least, you’re showing awareness of who they are and what they do.
-Therefore, your research should also include baseline information about the person’s role and their company.
-For example, who are their ideal target customers, who are their competitors?
+Therefore, your research should include baseline information about the person’s role and company.
+For example, who are their ideal target customers and their competitors?
 What are their reviews like?

 3. Look great on camera

-When it comes to virtual sales meetings, you may find that that there is sometimes an information gap because less information is naturally transmitted.
-We used to be able to see many things happening like body language and facial expressions.
-Therefore, you need to look and sound your best on camera to be understood well and communicate your intentions effectively.
+When it comes to virtual sales meetings, you may find that there is sometimes an information gap because less information is naturally transmitted.
+We used to be able to see many things happening, such as body language and facial expressions.
+Therefore, you must look and sound your best on camera to be understood well and communicate your intentions effectively.
 So how can you do this?

-• Raise your laptop to eye level if needed; simply use books or one of those stands.
+• If needed, raise your laptop to eye level; use books or one of those stands.

 • Ensure you have a clean and tidy background!
-If needed, turn your desk around, or place a company banner behind you.
-There are even free video call background software you can get to customise your surroundings virtually.
+Turn your desk around if needed, or place a company banner behind you.
+There is even free video call background software you can get to customize your surroundings virtually.

-• Test your audio out ahead of time to make sure it works, and use a mic whenever possible.
+• Test your audio beforehand to ensure it works, and use a mic whenever possible.

 Another key to looking great on camera is remembering:

-• Memory & Movement: Moving graphics gain attention and actually raise your prospects’ dopamine levels.
-However, ensuring they change frequently needs to be graceful to avoid your prospective client becoming overwhelmed.
+• Memory & Movement: Moving graphics gain attention and raise your prospects’ dopamine levels.
+However, ensuring they change frequently must be graceful to avoid your prospective client becoming overwhelmed.

-• The 20% Rule: To give always give 20% more emphasis on your voice, movement, and facial expressions when connecting via video.
-This not only makes it easier to understand you but raising your voice to an unnatural level actually eliminates filler words.
+• The 20% Rule: Always give 20% more emphasis on your voice, movement, and facial expressions when connecting via video.
+This makes it easier to understand you and raises your voice to an unnatural level, eliminating filler words.

 • The Unseen: Everyone has a hidden emotional agenda; it’s perfectly normal.
 What happens in a prospective client’s day might affect their decisions, so it’s important to remember that trust is everything.
-Don’t ignore the signs; if they’re distracted, you can always suggest rescheduling to another time.
+Don’t ignore the signs; you can always suggest rescheduling to another time if they’re distracted.

 4. Do a practice run

 A virtual sales meeting requires less commitment from your prospect or customer.
-Therefore you must be sure your presentation is consistently engaging and informs the other party what you bring to the table in terms of value.
-To do this, you must prepare and practice by doing a run-through with a co-worker.
+Therefore, you must be sure your presentation is consistently engaging and informs the other party of what you bring to the table regarding value.
+You must prepare and practice by doing a run-through with a co-worker to do this.
 That way, not only can you practice using the technology, but you can also amend any sections where your audience is likely to lose attention.

 5. Personally engage participants

 In a face-to-face sales meeting or presentation, your prospect is likely to build rapport with you on an unconscious level by observing your body language and using eye contact.
-This advantage is not available with virtual sales presentations, so you must overcommunicate by emphasising your facial expressions, tone, and mannerisms.
+This advantage is unavailable with virtual sales presentations, so you must overcommunicate by emphasizing your facial expressions, tone, and mannerisms.

 Your virtual sales meeting checklist

-You’ve got to be highly organised when it comes to selling virtually.
-Here’s our pre virtual meeting checklist to help you stay on top of your virtual sales presentations:
+You’ve got to be highly organized when it comes to selling virtually.
+Here’s our pre-virtual meeting checklist to help you stay on top of your virtual sales presentations:

 2. Log in details to virtual meeting provided

-3. Familiar with virtual meeting platform (how to screenshare, mute, unmute, etc)
+3. Familiarity with virtual meeting platforms (how to screen share, mute, unmute, etc.)

 4. Summary of topics to be covered sent